rik2803/aws-account-config/README.md

 ### `create_users`

 Only create users and assign groups to the users.
-Sonce users only exist on the _Bastion_ account, this is the only account involved.
+Since users only exist on the _Bastion_ account, this is the only account involved.

 ### `basic`